IBM-MIL/BluePic/README.md

 <img src="img/cloudant_api_key.PNG"  alt="Drawing" width=700 border=0 /></p>
 <p align="center">Figure 14.
 Generated Key and Password.</p>

-Store these values into "cdt\_key" and "cdt\_pass" fields of keys.plist file respectively.
+Store these values into the `cdt_key` and `cdt_pass` fields of the keys.plist file respectively.
 Also, ensure that the created API Key has Writer and Replicator permissions by checking these boxes:
 <p align="center">
 <img src="img/cloudant_key_permissions.PNG"  alt="Drawing" width=700 border=0 /></p>
 <p align="center">Figure 15.
 Ensure the generated API Key has the correct permissions.</p>

 * cdt\_tests\_db\_name: The application has test cases that run on a separate database, we're storing the name of this test database here.
-Go through the exact same steps as done for "cdt\_db\_name" except with a different database name.
-Put this name into "cdt\_tests\_db\_name" field of keys.plist file.
+Go through the exact same steps as done for `cdt_db_name` except with a different database name.
+Put this name into `cdt_tests_db_name` field of keys.plist file.
 Once created, click on the "Permissions" tab of the new database.
-DO NOT generate another api key for the tests database.
+DO NOT generate another API key for the tests database.
 The previously generated API Key should be listed, again ensure it has Writer and Replicator permissions:

 <p align="center">
 <img src="img/cloudant_test_db_permissions.PNG"  alt="Drawing" width=700 border=0 /></p>